 Regarding individuals, investment income and royalties are taxed according to the above-mentioned progressive schedule.
-Investment income is subject to a compulsory 24% withholding tax as an advance payment of income tax assessed under the progressive system (tax withheld in excess comes as a reduction of final income tax).
+Investment income is subject to a compulsory 24% (interests) or 21% (dividends) withholding tax as an advance payment of income tax assessed under the progressive system (tax withheld in excess comes as a reduction of final income tax).
 Social contributions are to be added at a global 15.5% rate.
 2018 Social Security Financing Bill plans to increase the CSG by 1.7%; the global rate would therefore be 17.2%.

 e.
 Taxation of income from land

 Property is subject to taxation according to the income tax progressive schedule as far as individuals are concerned, and at the standard CIT rate as for companies (except the REITs which benefit from 0% taxation).

 f.
 Taxation of capital gains